Orange Cake

 Arman’s recipe tips

 • Don’t peel the oranges.
-Because most of the orange flavor is in the rinds!
-If you peel the oranges before boiling and blending, your cake will not be balanced and will miss out on the beautiful orange flavors.
+Because most of the orange flavor is in the rinds.
+If you peel the oranges before boiling and blending, your cake will be unbalanced and miss out on the beautiful orange flavors.

 • Don’t overmix!
 Gently fold the dry and wet ingredients together with a spatula.
 Only mix until everything is just combined.